 - Big Kids – do Mad Libs; share a journal like the Just Between Us: A No-Stress, No-Rules Journal for Girls and Their Moms or Journal Buddies: A Boy’s Journal for Discovering and Sharing Excellence (these were super popular with CWK readers over the Christmas holiday.)

-Make your own list of ways to connect with you kids
+Get Inspired and Make your own list of ways to connect with you kids